Toyota concept vehicles (2000–2009): 1/X (2007)

-The Toyota 1/X (pronounced one-Xth) is a concept car built by Toyota and first shown at the October 2007 Tokyo Motor Show.
+The Toyota 1/X (pronounced as "one-Xth", /wʌnˈɛksθ/) is a concept car built by Toyota and first shown at the October 2007 Tokyo Motor Show.
 It is a petrol-electric hybrid vehicle utilizing plug-in technology.
 The car weighs only 926 lb but has as much interior room as the Toyota Prius.
 The car's frame is mainly carbon-fiber reinforced plastic, which allows it to be lightweight yet strong.
 The engine is 500 cc and sits under the rear two of four seats, driving the rear wheels.

 Toyota envisions the car to be made of seaweed in the future.

 FT-HS (2007)

 The Toyota FT-HS is a hybrid sports car concept introduced at the January 2007 North American International Auto Show.
 Calty Design Research designed the concept and would later fill the place of the Toyota Supra.
 FT-HS stands for Future Toyota Hybrid Sport.

 A-BAT (2007)

 The A-BAT is a concept truck revealed on 27 December 2007 and manufactured by Toyota.
 The A-BAT is the first Toyota to have a mid-gate allowing cargo longer than the standard four-foot bed to extend into the cab (like a Chevrolet Avalanche or Honda Ridgeline).
 Power for the A-BAT comes from Toyota's Hybrid Synergy Drive mated to a four-cylinder engine.
 The A-BAT officially debuted at the January 2008 North American International Auto Show in Detroit.

 The concept truck is similar in size to Toyota's compact SUV, the RAV4.
 The A-BAT measures 181.3 inches in length, while the RAV4 measures 181.1 inches.
 It can also seat up to four people.

 On 22 September 2008, the website PickupTrucks.com indicated that Toyota had confirmed that some form of the Toyota A-BAT would see production, barring unforeseen production costs.
 The article also stated that Toyota had cancelled production of a Tundra diesel truck.
 Although Toyota later denied official confirmation of the Tundra's cancellation, no mention was made denying the statement regarding the A-BAT.
 Sources say that a production version of the concept will likely have a four-cylinder engine as an option, as well as a four-cylinder hybrid engine.